 Revelstoke Mountain Resort opened in 2007 with over 2000 skiers and boarders arriving for opening day.
 The resort continues to flourish through the seasons.
 The summer months offer wonderful hiking trails with the gondola making beautiful, family friendly alpine hiking easily accessible.
-This past summer the resort launched their first mountain biking product, a 5620ft cross country and downhill trail that takes riders from the top of the Revelation Gondola all the way to the bottom of the Resort.
+The resort recently launched their first mountain biking product, a 5620ft cross country and downhill trail that takes riders from the top of the Revelation Gondola all the way to the bottom of the Resort.

 The history of skiing on Mount Revelstoke is as old as the settlement of our town, but it is not the only thing this mountain is known for.